Why you should trust Insurance.com

-There are a few reasons your gap insurance policy won't pay:
+There are a few reasons gap insurance won't pay:

-• The policy lapsed for nonpayment before the date of the total loss
+• The policy lapsed for nonpayment before the date of the total loss.
+If you have not made the payments, your gap coverage will be canceled and any claim you make will be denied.

 If the policyholder is in violation of the terms of their car loan or lease agreement, such as failing to make payments or not having the proper coverage, the gap insurance policy may not pay out.
 Additionally, gap insurance policies typically have a waiting period before coverage begins, during which the policyholder would not be covered for a total loss."
 Andrew Lokenauth, adjunct professor at the University of San Francisco, says.